Knowledge Base

 As a small business owner, you need a practical guide of how this is applied.

-The marginal rate relief is actually calculated first by dividing your accounting period over the financial periods (a financial period for HMRC purposes runs from 1st April to 31st March each year).
+The marginal rate relief is actually calculated first by dividing your accounting period over the financial years it falls across - it is important to note that a financial year for HMRC purposes runs from 1st April to 31st March each year for corporation tax.

-Your profit is them apportioned according to the number of days in each financial period.
+Your taxable profits are then apportioned according to the number of days in each financial year.
 Any days that fall into the financial period ending on or before 31st March 2023 will still be taxed at 19%.

-For any profit that falls after the 1st April 2023, it will be taxed according to how much profit you have once all your expenses and other allowances have been taken into consideration.
+For any profit that falls after the 1st April 2023, it will be taxed according to the amount of taxable profits that your company has made (once all your expenses and other allowances have been taken into consideration).

 If we now look at the 3 different levels of taxation:

-If your profits, are £50K or less, you will be taxed at the small profit rate of 19%.
+After the 1st April 2023, if your taxable profits are £50K or less, you will be taxed at the small profit rate of 19%.
 In your CT600 the corporation tax calculation of your small profit rate will be displayed (the example below is based on profits of £40K):

 Easy Digital Tax and accounting information - small profit rate

-If your profits are above £250K then you will be taxed at 25%.
-Therefore the small profit rate of 19% will not be applied and there will be no marginal rate relief either.
-Your corporation tax calculation will look like (based on profits of £300K):
+Once again, after the 1st April 2023, if your profits are above £250K, then you will be taxed at 25%.
+As your taxable profits are above the threshold, the small profits rate of 19% will not be applied and there will be no marginal rate relief either.
+Your corporation tax calculation will look like this (based on profits of £300K):

 Easy Digital Tax and accounting information - Corporation tax calculation

-You will notice that box 329 of the CT600 is not checked in this example as neither Marginal Rate Relief or Small Company rate is applicable.
+You will notice that box 329 of the CT600 is not checked in this example, as neither Marginal Rate Relief or Small Company rate is applicable.
+So in this case, the corporation tax due is calculated by taking the total taxable profits and multiplying them by 25% instead: £300,000 x 25% = £75,000 total corporation tax due.

-If your profit is greater that £50K but less than £250K then the Marginal Rate Relief will be applied.
+After the 1st April 2023, if your taxable profits are greater than £50K, but less than £250K, then the Marginal Rate Relief will be applied.
 The effect will be on a sliding scale where the percentage of corporation tax gradually increases.

-Marginal Rate is calculated according to the number of days in the period after 1st April 2023.
-The upper rate of £250K will also be apportioned, along with your total profit.
+Marginal Rate Relief is calculated according to the number of days in the period after 1st April 2023.
+The upper rate of £250K will also be apportioned, along with your total taxable profits.

-Therefore if your period end date is 31st May 2023, there are only 61 days in the period from the 1st April 2023 to 31st May 2023.
-Your total profit will be apportioned across the 61 days as will the upper limit of £250K.
-This means for a profit of £100K your CT600 corporation tax calculation will look like:
+For example, if your accounting period end date is 31st May 2023 - there are only 61 days in the period from the 1st April 2023 to 31st May 2023.
+Your total profit will be apportioned across the 61 days, as will the upper limit of £250K.
+This means for a profit of £100K, your CT600 corporation tax calculation will look like this:

 Easy Digital Tax and accounting information - small profit rate

-As you can see box 329 is checked meaning that either the small profit rate or marginal rate relief is applied.
-However, initially the profit that falls into the financial year starting April 2023, is taxed at 25%.
+As you can see box 329 is checked, meaning that either the small profit rate or marginal rate relief is applied.
+As they are over the threshold for the small profits rate, the taxable profits that fall into the financial year starting April 2023 will initially be taxed at the 25% rate.
 The marginal rate relief is then applied in CT600 box 435 and reduces the overall corporation tax.
 Pre April 2023 the tax on £100K would have been 19%, with just 61 days falling in the period starting 1st April 2023, you will pay an additional £629.69 in corporation tax.

-There are a few other gotchas to be aware of!
+There are a few other rules to be aware of if your company is trying to claim marginal rate relief:

-These will all be calculated in our software, so you will be able to continue to use our templates without having to complete these complicated calculations.
-Please Log on to get started.
+These will all be calculated in our software, so you will be able to continue to use our templates without having to complete these complicated calculations yourself.
+Please feel free to either log in, or create an account with us today to test it out for free!

 This article is information only and has been prepared for general guidance on matters of interest only, and does not constitute legal, accounting, tax, investment or other professional advice or services.
 You should not act upon the information contained in this article without obtaining specific professional or legal advice.
 No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this article, and, to the extent permitted by law, Comdal Limited, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.